Heroes game

 a.
 Abraham effect

-In Genesis 15:9-10 (NIV), God asked Abram to offer a goat, ram, dove, and pigeon.
-He brought these to Him, cutting them in two, and arranging them opposite each other.
+In Genesis 15:9-10, God asked Abram to offer a goat, ram, dove, and pigeon.
+He brought these to Him, cutting them (except the birds) in half, and arranging them opposite each other.

 In the game, the Abraham effect eliminates 2 of 4 options in a question to help you determine the correct answer.